ugyen27/UgyenPortfolio.github.io/README.md

 # UgyenPortfolio.github.io
 # Static Webpage Host using Github
-For more informaiton click the link:
+For you to view a page click the link:
 <a href="https://ugyen27.github.io/UgyenPortfolio.github.io/">Click</a>